 This program is offered at our Short Hills Campus

-The MCA elementary curriculum builds and expands on the foundation the child has received during the primary years.
-We seek to inspire our students to become independent learners.
+The Upper Elementary curriculum as established by The Montessori Children’s Academy builds and expands on the foundation the child has received during his or her primary years.
+We seek to inspire our students to become independent learners, even as our teachers assist with the social development of our students through the use of the school’s “Interactive Community” program.

 The goal of the MCA Curriculum is to meet or exceed the New Jersey Core Curriculum Content Standards.
 In preparing the curriculum, our staff has carefully reviewed the curriculum standards for the public schools in districts that our students may one day attend, to ensure that our educational ideology advances the school’s objective of leading, and not just following, the goals established by the rest of the community.